How do you define success?

 Being a financial advisor is not easy.
-Being naive and inexperienced, that’s something that I really didn’t know when I got started in the business– but very quickly found out.
+That's something I really didn't know when I got started in the business because my naivety and inexperience– but quickly found out.

-As I reflect back onto my young career, I’m truly thankful to many blessings that have been bestowed to me.
+As I reflect on my career, I'm truly thankful to many blessings that have been bestowed to me.
 There have been many emotional roller coasters along the way but I know that the following basic fundamental principles have been the foundation to my success.
-Just so you didn’t think that I was blowing smoke, I recruited two other successful financial advisors, Russ Thornton and Brian Plain, to give their take what it takes to truly succeed in our business.

 One of the keys to my success has much to do with how I was raised.
 My family has always taught me live by the golden rule: